-Engagement in mathematics classes is vital for learning as, the high level of engagement yields favorable outcomes such as improved academic performance and increased student retention (Abin et al., 2020; Terrenghi et al., 2019).
-Effective mathematics instruction actively involves students in the learning process, such engagement fosters students' potential and encourages direct participation in acquiring new knowledge (Mentari & Syarifuddin, 2020).
+Engagement in mathematics classes is vital for learning, as the high level of engagement yields favorable outcomes such as improved academic performance and increased student retention (Abin et al., 2020; Terrenghi et al., 2019).
+Effective mathematics instruction actively involves students in the learning process; such engagement fosters students' potential and encourages direct participation in acquiring new knowledge (Mentari & Syarifuddin, 2020).
 However, engagement in mathematics among early tertiary-level students may be fragile (Skilling et al., 2020).
 A lack of mathematics engagement can lead to serious problems that will affect the overall performance of students (Maamin, 2021).
-Moreover, Skilling et al. (2020) assert that learners are likely to disengage from mathematics lessons if they do not receive adequate support as mathematics is a subject that frequently induces anxiety and fear among students.
+Moreover, Skilling et al. (2020) assert that learners are likely to disengage from mathematics lessons if they do not receive adequate support, as mathematics is a subject that frequently induces anxiety and fear among students.
 Consequently, students with low engagement and confidence are likely to experience negative emotions (Abu-Hilal & Abed, 2019).

 In Cambodia, it was reported that only 12% of students achieved Level 2 (baseline proficiency) or higher in mathematics performance, indicating low engagement in the subject (OECD, 2023).
-Students’ engagement plays a role on how they involve themselves in the learning process (Valdez & Maderal,2021).
-In Chile, low engagement contributes to high failure rates in mathematics, some studies of first year mathematics courses in Chile report high failure rates (ranging from 31 % to 66 %) in certain institutions (Santiago-Muñoz et al., 2025).
+Students’ engagement plays a role in how they involve themselves in the learning process (Valdez & Maderal,2021).
+In Chile, low engagement contributes to high failure rates in mathematics.
+Some studies of first-year mathematics courses in Chile report high failure rates (ranging from 31 % to 66 %) in certain institutions (Santiago-Muñoz et al., 2025).
 Lack of mathematics engagement makes Chile rank last in mathematics international standardized tests, like PISA (OECD, 2019b).
 Furthermore, Azmidar et al. (2017) also found that learners in Indonesia have poor mathematics engagement, indicating a lack of confidence in their capacities that contributes to the issues with their enthusiasm for mastering the subject.
 This finding is supported by international assessments, such as PISA 2022, which showed that only 18% of Indonesian students achieved Level 2 or higher in mathematics proficiency (OECD, 2023).
 The problem of lack of engagement in mathematics leading to unsatisfactory mathematics performance among college students is similarly widespread in Malaysia.
 (Awaludin et al., 2015).

-In the Philippines, the latest PISA (2018) findings showed that among all participating nations in 2018, Filipino students had among of the lowest performance levels.
+In the Philippines, the latest PISA (2018) findings showed that among all participating nations in 2018, Filipino students had among the lowest performance levels.
 19.7% of students in mathematics demonstrated Proficiency Levels 2 to 4, while 54.4% showed below Level 1 proficiency.
-Moreover, students lack of engagement resulted in struggles and difficulties mostly in mathematics classes as evidenced by the findings of the latest result of the Philippine National Achievement Test (NAT).
+Moreover, students' lack of engagement resulted in struggles and difficulties, mostly in mathematics classes, as evidenced by the findings of the latest results of the Philippine National Achievement Test (NAT).
 Añar et al. (2023) reported that 2018 NAT findings revealed that for three consecutive years, the mean percentage score (MPS) of students continuously declined, reaching 37.44%.
 Llorente and Tado (2024) highlighted in their study that the issue of mathematics engagement among college students nationwide is pervasive, as their research found that the average mathematics engagement score among 133 college students was 3.90.

 In a local college in Davao del Norte, several students exhibited low levels of engagement in mathematics.
 This observation was based on the assessment designed to measure students’ engagement with the subject using a 40-item test.
 A study has revealed that 24% of the freshmen achieved an average score of 60-70% on their mathematics test (Gahi et al., 2023).